laboon/CS1632_Fall2018/deliverables/3/deliverable3.md

 Requirements for this program are in the `requirements.md` file in this directory.
 In case of ambiguity, please see the sample output as an example of what to display and how the system should work.

-All code and tests should be on GitHub in a private repository accessible to me.
+All code and tests should be on GitHub in a private repository accessible to me and the TA.

 Your repository MUST be named D3.